Vishnu0107/Vishnu0107/README.md

 <h1 align="center">Hello everyone, I'm Vishnu Narayanan Vinodkumar</h1>

 <h3 align="left">I'm an AI Developer from India specializing in building intelligent systems and advanced AI models.
 I've developed object detectors, implemented Transformer architectures (based on 'Attention is All You Need') for English-Italian translation using PyTorch, created Retrieval-Augmented Generation (RAG) systems for PDF processing, built chatbots using libraries like RASA and APIs, and even made agentic workflows.
-My focus is on deploying robust AI solutions that effectively address complex problems.</h3>
+My focus is on deploying robust AI solutions that effectively address complex problems.
+Apart from AI I am also into Linux based systems and its low level firmware</h3>

 ## Connect with Me